 The prayer plant (Maranta leuconeura) has broad, oval-shaped, variegated leaves that lay flat during the day, then fold upright at night, like a pair of hands clasped together in evening prayer.

 This behavior is called nyctinasty, and it happens in response to changes in the sunlight.
 Some speculate that a prayer plant’s leaves fold up at night because it stops rain from collecting on the leaves and sends it straight to the roots.
-Because of this amazing plant behavior, many people place prayer plants at cemeteries, as it symbolizes prayers for the deceased.
+Because of this amazing plant behavior, many people place prayer plants at cemeteries, as they symbolize prayers for the deceased.

 8. Pitcher Plant